 Attendance, absence and exclusions are closely monitored.
-The DSL will monitor unauthorised absence and take appropriate action, including notifying the Local Authority, particularly where children go missing repeatedly and/or are missing for periods during the school day.
+All staff are informed as part of their induction about the procedure for reporting and taking action when children do not arrive for school and/or do not attend regularly.
+The DSL will monitor unauthorised absence and take appropriate action, including notifying the local Authority, particularly where children go missing repeatedly and/or are missing for periods during the school day.